michtesar/repo-monitor/README.md

 application, we would consider implementing routers to enables `v1/api` or `v2/api` style routes.

-So far the application is opened on the empty (non-existing route - root /) - later we would want to implement some frontend or router dict for specified API versions.
+So far, the application is opened on the empty (non-existing route - root /)—later we would want to implement some frontend or router dict for specified API versions.

 To query the GitHub API a `requests-cached` library is being used to cache the request